Here is a list of codes related to quantum locally testable codes.

 Quantum check-product code CSS code constructed from an extension of check product (between two classical codes) to a product between a classical and a quantum code.

 Quantum locally testable code (QLTC) A local commuting-projector Hamiltonian-based block quantum code which has a nonzero average-energy penalty for creating large errors.
-Informally, QLTC error states that are far away from the codespace have to be excited states by a number of the code’s local projectors that scales linearly with \(n\).
+Informally, states that are far away from the codespace of a QLTC have to be excited states of a number of the code’s local projectors that scales linearly with \(n\).

 Qubit CSS code An \([[n,k,d]]\) stabilizer code admitting a set of stabilizer generators that are either \(Z\)-type or \(X\)-type Pauli strings.
 Codes can be defined from two classical codes and/or chain complexes over \(\mathbb{Z}_2\) per the qubit CSS-to-homology correspondence below.